bajamircea/bajamircea.github.io/_posts/2015-11-02-alternative-dependency-grouping.markdown

 # Introduction

-This article builds on previous articles on dependency injection using C++ and ilustrates a different grouping to reduce dependencies for the `house` example, using interfaces.
+This article builds on previous articles on dependency injection using C++ and illustrates a different grouping to reduce dependencies for the `house` example, using interfaces.
 We'll group objects into a `living_room` and `kitchen` which share the same `door`.